ministryofjustice/opg-use-an-lpa/README.md

 ### I cannot add LPA's locally, which are in the seeded data set

-Ensure that the api-gateway container is running
+Ensure that the api-gateway container is running:

 ```shell
 docker ps | grep opg-use-an-lpa-codes-gateway